 To get a closed bridging loan, you typically need at least a 20% deposit.
 You also need to provide all the information about both the properties involved.

 These loans typically have application and monthly fees that can add to your costs, so be sure to factor them in.

 Open bridging loans

-Lenders are often hesitant to offer open bridging loans and will expect to see proof that your current home is being actively marketed.
-Lenders will also insist you have a significant amount of existing equity in your current property and an exit strategy in case the sale falls through.
+Lenders are often hesitant to offer open bridging loans and expect to see details about the new property and proof that you are actively marketing your current home.
+Lenders also insist you have a significant amount of existing equity in your existing property and an exit strategy if the sale falls through.

-How long do bridging loans last for?
+How long do bridging loans last?

 What else do I need to be aware of?

 While there are many advantages with bridging loans, there are some disadvantages too.
 In some cases, people may find it harder to sell their existing homes as quickly as they thought, which means you’ll pay a lot more interest as you’re now repaying two mortgages.

 Another catch is some people may be forced to sell their existing homes for a lower price than initially intended.
 Others may find they don’t have sufficient equity in their homes to qualify for a bridging loan.

 - Avoid paying for two home loans.
 The main feature of a bridging finance loan is that it allows you to avoid taking out another full mortgage.